Rhea-Braithwaite/IntrotoIM/finalProject/README.md

  - Twinkle, Twinkle, Little Star
  - Jingle Bells

-The overarching goal is to obtain the most points possible for each song.
+The overarching goal is to obtain the most points possible for each song, by being as accurate as possible when pressing the switches.
+Try and have the notes be entirely in the play zone.

 Additionally, it is possible for the user to change the speed of the game by using a potentiometer.
 This has to be done before the game begins, and the higher the speed, there is a greater amount of bonus points.